pytest-dev/pytest/doc/en/faq.rst

 thus likely not something for Python beginners.

 A second "magic" issue was the assert statement debugging feature.
-Nowadays, ``pytest`` explicitely rewrites assert statements in test modules in order to provide more useful :ref:`assert feedback <assertfeedback>`.
+Nowadays, ``pytest`` explicitly rewrites assert statements in test modules in order to provide more useful :ref:`assert feedback <assertfeedback>`.
 This completely avoids previous issues of confusing assertion-reporting.
 It also means, that you can use Python's ``-O`` optimization without losing